-The figure below shows each rotary switch with an arrow symbol pointing to a number for identification (i.e. 3, 8).
+The figures below show the location of the rotary switches, and each rotary switch with an arrow symbol pointing to a number for identification (that is, 3, 8).
 The right switch is the first unit digit and the left switch is the 10s digit.
 The expander in the figure below is identified as 38.